DominicMonares/spp-extras/README.md

   Some quests like Captain's Chest are neutral but are different quests
     - Alliance is 614 and Horde is 8551
     - This doesn't seem to be the case for all though - further testing needed

+COMPLETED QUESTS ACHIEVEMENT MIGHT HAVE SEPARATE CRITERIA FOR FACTIONS